 When I add things to my calendar, I use a content bucket system to help me mix things up.
 Here’s how it works:

 To get started, I looked for topics that would interest my target audience.
 For example, there are holidays and events (think: World Baking Day for food bloggers who specialize in baking) and marketing events like my ebook launch.

 On a weekly basis, I have a bucket for each of the six days of the week that I post on Instagram:

 Every time I come up with a caption idea or hear of something that I think would interest my readers, I make a note of it.
 I also take notes of the questions or comments people leave on my IG posts or in my DMs.

-I spend a lot of time on Pinterest checking what’s trending and what people are talking about.
-I listen to several business and photography-related podcasts and find a lot of ideas in there.
+I use Pinterest to keep an eye on what’s trending.
+(Learn more about Pinterest for photographers here.)
+I listen to business and photography-related podcasts and find a lot of ideas in there.
 I ask questions in my stories to know what people want to learn about and I pay attention to what is being said in Facebook groups.
 Finally, if all else fails, I use Quora or the autocomplete functions from Google, Pinterest, or YouTube.

 Everyone’s posting schedule will look a little different.
 You have to base it on what you have time for and which social media platforms work best for your audience.
 For me, it looks like this:

 Content, stripped to its bare bones, is pretty dry.
 It’s straight information.
 It might be a topic that interests your audience, but it’s up to you to present it in a way that will really engage them.
 But you also need to present it in a way that is true to your brand and everything it stands for.